Executive Condo Review - Is It A Good Investment Property?

 • Market Competition: Are there upcoming developments or new launches in the vicinity that could affect rental yields or resale value in the future?

-• Functionality and Design: Is the layout functional and space fully optimised?
+• Functionality and Design: Is the layout functional and spaces fully optimised?
 Are there odd corners?

-• Unit Orientation: Does the unit face a noisy road or expressway, or is it positioned close to another development that could obstruct the unit's view or compromise the privacy of the occupants?
+• Unit Orientation: Does the unit face a noisy road or expressway, or is it situated close to another development that could obstruct the unit's view or compromise the privacy of its occupants?

 • Exit Strategy: Like any investment, an exit strategy is vitally important.
 Consider your exit strategy.
 Remember, ECs are 99-year leasehold properties, so factor in lease decay, among other factors, to maximise potential profits.

-If you have any questions about the Singapore property investment (HDB or private) or wish to receive information about upcoming EC launches, please WhatsApp me for an obligation-free chat.
+If you have any questions about Singapore property investment (HDB or private) or if you wish to receive information about upcoming EC launches, please WhatsApp me for an obligation-free chat.

 Other Resources